ambmax00/megalochem/README.md

 # MEGALOCHEM

+WORK IN PROGRESS!
-A quantum chemistry software package designed for computing excitation energies of large molecules using ADC, using sparse matrix algebra.
+A quantum chemistry software package that is being designed for computing excitation energies of large molecules using ADC, using sparse matrix algebra.

 ## Getting Started